Skip to main content

 Options

-See eslint/no-return-await options.
+See eslint/no-return-await's options.

-type Options = 'in-try-catch' | 'always' | 'never';
+type Options =

 const defaultOptions: Options = 'in-try-catch';